andrewrichardson701/Stockbase/README.md

 <h4>Beta release 0.7.2, CSRF Token added.</h4>

 - Added CSRF tokens and some slight changes to some files to make it work better.
-- Added CSP policy meta header to head.php
+- Added CSP policy meta header to head.php.
+- Removed old AJAX/jquery references in head.php.
+- Added an Anti-clickjacking header in head.php (in php).

 </details>
 <details>